 - About a half dozen companies in Texas provide transmission and distribution of electricity in assigned zones.

-- Your electricity provider actually has no influence on the charges that a TDU charges you, as they are a regulated entity.
+- Your electricity provider actually has no influence on the charges that a TDU charges you, as TDUs are regulated entities.
 Their charges are reflected in your monthly bill sent by the provider.

 5 Type of Product:

 - This is a big one.
 Make sure you know if you’re paying a fixed or variable rate during the term of the contract.
 If it’s fixed, the provider cannot increase your rate for the term of the contract.

-- If it’s variable, the provider can increase the rate, so as you would expect, variable rates are more likely to cause billing surprises.
+- If it’s variable, the provider can increase the rate, so as you would expect, variable rates are more likely to cause bill surprises.

-- However, variable rates are often less than fixed rates for the first few months so the provider can advertise a cheap rate.
+- Variable rates are often less than fixed rates for the first few months so the provider can advertise a cheap rate.

 6 Contract Term: